0jc1/http_server_c/README.md

 # http_server_c
 Basic and small prototype HTTP server coded in POSIX C. The motivation behind this project to learn more about HTTP, servers, and low level programming in a Unix-based environment.
 Based on tinyhttpd and Nigel's web server.
-It is able to host static files.
+It is able to serve static files, but not dynamic content.

 ## Features